 I don’t think there’s a Christian parent out there who isn’t looking for ways to ensure that their children grow up with a strong foundation in the Word of God.
 Developing the habit of daily Bible reading can be tough for us to do ourselves, let alone teaching it to our kids.

 There are a lot of family devotions out there that are great.
 The best ones encourage discussion and family bonding.

+Teaching/modeling for our kids how to pray came pretty naturally.
 One thing we struggled to do, however, was to get our boys to read the Bible on their own on a daily basis.

 Enter our Family Bible Journal

 I started by getting a pretty notebook.
 (I think that part mattered to me more than the three males in my house)

 Inside the front cover I wrote these instructions: